 REQUIRED PHOTO PERMIT

-Due to increasing use of the property for photo shoots and damage that has been incurred to the park's belongings during these photo shoots, we have revised our photography guidelines and procedures.
-As of January 2015, all photographers or videographers working with clients and other groups of people and/or conducting photographic or videographic sessions will be required to obtain a permit with staff and obtain an "Approved Photographer" badge before starting their photo shoot.
+All photographers or videographers working with clients and other groups of people and/or conducting photographic or videographic sessions are required to obtain a permit with staff and obtain an "Approved Photographer" badge before starting their photo shoot.
 Once registered, photographers/videographers will be approved for one calendar year.

 The permit form